 Who Can Drive a Golf Cart in South Carolina?

-Only licensed drivers over 16 years of age.
-That means that it is illegal for children or unlicensed drivers to drive a golf cart on a public road (which includes your neighborhood).
+Only licensed drivers 16 years of age or older.
+That means that it is illegal for young children or unlicensed drivers to drive a golf cart on a public road (which includes your neighborhood).
 It doesn’t matter if you’re seated next to your child; they still can’t drive.
 Also, if your child has an accident, you can be criminally liable for endangering your child and civilly liable for “negligent entrustment” for any accident caused by your child.

 Do I Need to Register My Golf Cart in South Carolina?